vlstill/presentations/dtedi/pres.md

         . . .

     *   well used by developers
-    *   cannot proof absence of errors
+    *   cannot prove absence of errors
     *   does not work well with nondeterministic programs

         . . .